benchopt/benchopt/doc/faq.rst

 .. dropdown:: Can I run a benchmark in parallel?

     Benchopt allows to run different benchmarked methods in parallel, either with ``joblib`` using ``-j 4`` to run on multiple CPUs of a single machine or using SLURM, as described in :ref:`slurm_run`.

+.. dropdown:: How do I get the final result of a benchmark ?

+    Learn how to :ref:`save_final_results` for saving the last iteration of your solver.